California, Nevada pounded by floods, mudslides

 Park rangers told CNN affiliate KOVR that a shallow root system probably contributed to the tree's collapse.

 The hole in the tree was cut in the 1880s to compete with "drive-through" trees in nearby Yosemite National Park.
-The San Francisco Chronicle reports that cars once drove through the tree, but in recent years only hikers were allowed to walk through it.
+The San Francisco Chronicle reports that cars once drove through the tree, but in recent years only hikers were allowed to walk through.

 Also, CNN affiliate KGO reported another mudslide, along Highway 17 near Scotts Valley in the Santa Cruz area.